 In this video, Mark outlines the five essential business steps for new authors: mailing lists, websites, social media, organized planning, and professionalism.

-Who are your favorite authors on YouTube with channels on writing, publishing, and/or book marketing?
+What is your favorite YouTube channel on writing, publishing, and/or book marketing?
 Let us know in the comments below!

 Want to share this post?
 Here are ready-made tweets: